 Quitting Smoking or Vaping

-Studies indicate that it can take someone up to 30 attempts to quit tobacco successfully.
+Studies indicate that it can take someone up to 30 attempts to quit tobacco successfully (OTRU, 2017).
 Each attempt teaches you something new about yourself and how to be successful in the future.
-Quitting is a journey that involves changes in your lifestyle, values, social circles, behaviours, and coping skills.
-So don’t quit quitting.
-Get tools and tips that will work best for you.
+Quitting is a journey that involves changes in your lifestyle, values, social circles, behaviours, and coping skills (RNAO, 2007).
+As it takes multiple attempts to quit smoking, don’t quit trying.
+Get tools and tips to help you quit!

-Currently, there are no vaping products in Canada that are approved as cessation products at this time.
+Note that there is limited evidence to support vaping as a quitting strategy.
+There are no vaping products in Canada that are approved as cessation products and this means they cannot be marketed as a quitting aid at this time.

 Building a plan is very important to help you be successful in quitting.
 To get started, watch these videos to learn how to build a quitting plan, set goals and deal with cravings.
 If you decide that medications will be part of your plan to quit, you can find out more about prescription medications and about Nicotine Replacement Therapy (NRT) like patches, inhalers, gum and lozenges.
 These products Also, check out the videos about Nicotine Replacement Therapy (NRT) and how to properly use these products.